 Not all credit card processors work for all types of small businesses.
 Many merchants format their payment processing terms and fees to work best for smaller businesses, while others format their online payment processing to work best for larger companies.

 Same goes for the size of your transactions.
-Many merchants work best for accepting lots of smaller transactions, while others work best for companies which accept fewer, bigger ticket purchases.
+Many merchants work best for accepting lots of credit card payments online for small business transactions, while others work best for companies which accept fewer, bigger ticket purchases.

 In general, payment processors like Square work great for multiple, quick, smaller-dollar transactions.
 On the other hand, PayPal is great for handling more infrequent, larger payment transactions.
 Stripe is another top online payment processor for many types of small businesses, because it plugs into tons of different business software apps, like Thryv.